fountainhead-cash/slpqueryd/README.md

 ## 2. Build your own API from Bitcoin!

-Here's a simple bitquery (You can learn more about the syntax [here](https://docs.fountainhead.cash/query))
+Here's a simple slpquery (You can learn more about the syntax [here](https://docs.fountainhead.cash/query))

 ```
 {